Menu

 • After the Global Financial Crash in 2008 major donor income held up, and some donors increased their giving.* Some major donors’ investments and industries were shaken by the global pandemic and are uncertain moving forward.
 This means some might not be in a position to give today, but that doesn’t mean they won’t give later when they have more certainty over their businesses and affairs.
 Other industries have flourished over the past few years with high-net-worth individuals feeling increasingly financially secure (see below).

+If you’re not having conversations now though, why would a donor give to you in 6 or 12 months time?
 The one on one relationship building in major donor fundraising gives us a tremendous opportunity to develop these relationships for lifelong giving, at high levels.

 I’m often asked if a charity’s cause is in the right or wrong area for major donor fundraising.
 There are no wrong or right causes!
 Make your charity’s reason for existence and impact relevant and urgent and you can raise large gifts!
 I do not know a charity whose beneficiaries or cause area hasn’t been affected by the pandemic or the cost of living increases.